-- The challenge of the COVID-19 pandemic has coincided with ubiquitous digitalisation of information, communication and economic activity to accelerate some pre-existing social trends of urban living, like remote working and to significantly disrupt others, such as commuting patterns - The universal challenge of climate change and its effects of extreme weather events, as experienced in Penrith with urban heat, bushfire and flood, have brought into sharp relief the need for cities to more rapidly reduce carbon emissions to mitigate climate change, while at the same time, to strengthen their resilience to its impacts.
+- The challenge of the COVID-19 pandemic has coincided with ubiquitous digitalisation of information, communication and economic activity to accelerate some pre-existing social trends of urban living, like remote working and to significantly disrupt others, such as commuting patterns. - The universal challenge of extreme weather events, as experienced in Penrith with urban heat, bushfire and flood, have brought into sharp relief the need for cities to strengthen their resilience to its impacts.
 How we respond to these global challenges at a local level will determine the future liveability, productivity and sustainability of Penrith as a city and the wellbeing of our communities. - As a growing city, we are faced with a complex set of challenges that are amplified when faced with extreme weather events.
 The flood risk to the Hawkesbury-Nepean Valley is serious and ongoing.
 Infrastructure investment to support improved connections which allow residents to move safely in and out of Penrith has never been more important. - Extreme heat is one of the most critical risks facing communities within the Penrith LGA.
 It is impacting community health and safety and increasing costs for households, businesses and governments.
 Extreme heat decreases productivity and places strain on health systems and energy infrastructure. - The Penrith area is particularly challenged when it comes to green cover and urban heat.
 It has low levels of green cover and canopy and is home to communities who are particularly vulnerable to the impacts of heat on their health and liveability. - A resilient community is one that is diverse and well connected to each other and relevant services a range of household types, people of different ages, cultural backgrounds and abilities, and a diversity of opportunities for those people to be educated, employed, and live healthy lives.
 Social disadvantage is caused when there is a lack of opportunities for communities to do those things.